Score a Soak (and History Lesson) at 5 Nevada Resort Hot Springs

 Maybe the most interesting thing about Carson Hot Springs, is the fact that it’s been an icon of relaxation for hundreds of years.
 Long before early explorers and pioneers made their way West, the invigorating waters at these springs were utilized by Washoe Indians.
 As a result of the Comstock Lode in the late 1850s, tens of thousands made their way to the area that would become Carson City, and by 1880, Thomas Swift purchased the springs, naming it “Swifts Hot Springs.”
-During his reign, the property really transformed into a bonafide resort, transitioning from your typical natural hot spring to a lavish getaway, with the implementation of bathhouses, a hot spring clubhouse and even a hotel with rates ranging from $10 to $14 per week.
+During his reign, the property really transformed into a bonafide resort, transitioning from your typical natural hot spring to a lavish getaway, with the implementation of bathhouses, a hot spring clubhouse and even a hotel with rates hovering right around twenty bucks per week.

 Throughout the next decade or so the resort changed hands a series of times, eventually being marketed as home of the ‘World’s Finest Mineral Water,’ where guests could take their springing excursion to the next level by guzzling down bottled mineral water to quench their thirst.
 Such splashy qualities resulted in drawing big time celebrities, like opera stars, actors, writers, and get this… even famed prize fighters.
 The kicker?
 Many, like Gentleman Jim Corbett, went as far as proclaiming their big win was attributed to the therapeutic waters flowing at Carson Hot Springs.